Gleejr/osticket-prereqs/README.md

 </p>

 <p>
-46. Inside Heidi, right click on "Unnamed", move the cursor to "create new", and select database.
-Type in the name "osTicket" and click OK.
+46. Inside Heidi, right-click on 'Unnamed,' move the cursor to 'Create New,' and select 'Database.'
+Type in the name 'osTicket' and click 'OK.'
 </p>

 <p>